gaganyaan2/istio-mTLS/README.md

 ## how to take tcpdump?

-curl from app1 to app2 whilte runing below tcpdump command on app2 istio sidecar proxy
+curl from app1 to app2 while runing below tcpdump command on app2 istio sidecar proxy

 ```
 #on app2 istio sidecar proxy